top of page

 5. Keep things valid and up to date

 Renew your membership when it's due and shoot the skills tests at least once every 12 months.
-This ensures that you remain certified and able to attend CMA events.
+This ensures that you remain certified and eligible to attend CMA events.

 You can update your pistol and 2-gun classifications by shooting the skills tests more often of course.
-This allows you to check your personal progress and climb up the ladder of classes.
+This allows you to check your personal progress and climb up the classification ladder.

 Safety Officer